New products to return Taiwan's HTC to growth by year end

 The firm will look for efficiencies in its sales and marketing operations in order to maintain profitability, Chang said, adding that it would not reduce headcount.

-These cost-saving measures have already started to take effect, as HTC previously reported higher-than-expected second-quarter net profit of T$2.26 billion (1.33 billion pounds).
+These cost-saving measures have already started to take effect, as HTC previously reported higher-than-expected second-quarter net profit of T$2.26 billion.

 The firm is also expecting to eke out a slight net profit in the third quarter, Chang predicted.